rabbitmq/rmq-0mq/README.md

     BindOrConnect = bind
                   | connect

-and OptionKey will depend on the service type; in the example, it is the exchange to which messages arriving at the inbound socket are published, and from which published messages are send over the outbound socket.
+and OptionKey will depend on the service type; e.g., for pubsub, it is the exchange to which messages arriving at the inbound socket are published, and from which published messages are send over the outbound socket.

-(NB: only pubsub and pipeline are implemented so far).